Illicit Drug Withdrawal Symptoms & Signs

 Drug withdrawal treatment addresses only one part of drug addiction rehab and recovery.
 In most cases, follow-up programs include group and one-on-one counseling and ongoing support from a team of medical professionals.
 While outpatient treatment is available in many facilities, inpatient care in a privately or publicly funded rehab and recovery facility is often the most effective option for long-term recovery.

-Illicit Drugs: Information At A Glace
+Illicit Drugs: Information At A Glance

 Medication Name, Costs Class of Medicine